ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 See how they were used with default params [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/tests/utils/subnet.go#L113)

 You should copy and paste the ginkgo `It` node and update from `{your_precompile}` to `hello_world`.
-The string passed into `utils.ExecuteHardHatTestsOnNewBlockchain(ctx, "your_precompile")` will be used to find both the HardHat test file to execute and the genesis file, which is why you need to use the same name for both.
+The string passed in to `utils.ExecuteHardHatTestsOnNewBlockchain(ctx, "your_precompile")` will be used to find both the HardHat test file to execute and the genesis file, which is why you need to use the same name for both.